 During the first months, you should finish the most straightforward steps.
 Those are chest mobilization, improving posture, and upper body muscle strengthening.

-The most tedious and challenging task during the vacuum bell therapy is stabilizing the sternum in a raised position.
+The most tedious and challenging task is stabilizing the sternum in a raised position during vacuum bell therapy.

-Mobilization is done by applying the vacuum bell on the inverted chest for at least an hour a day.
+Mobilization is done by applying the vacuum bell for at least an hour daily.

-For them to stabilize in an elevated position permanently, the sternum should be kept in a raised position as often and as long as possible.
+To stabilize in an elevated position permanently, you should keep the sternum raised as often and as long as possible.
+To simplify:

-To simplify, try to increase the duration of the VB application gradually.
-Try to use the device while you sleep.
-Aim to wear the VB for at least 4 hours a day in the second phase (month 3-6).
+- Aim to use the device for at least 4 hours daily in the second phase (months 3-6).

 Essentially, as much and as long as possible.
 That's how you correct the pectus excavatum deformity in the shortest time frame.